genneko/freebsd-install-on-zfs/README.md

 EOS
 ```

 4. Download install.sh and .cfg file from the Provider.
+Note that you don't have to download \*.scp files because they are automatically downloaded in the second phase of the installtion process.
 ```
 $ cd /tmp
 $ fetch http://target.example.com:8000/install.sh